erica1i/EricaSoftDev/11_flask-forms/readme.md

 In the second "function" (??):
 - request.args prints out ImmutableMultiDict([('username', 'eli30'), ('sub1', 'Submit')])
-        - It involves the two things the user had to interact
+- It involved the two things the user had to interact
 - request.args['username'] printed out the username entered by the user

 ## Thoughts
 - Default method is always GET
 - POST cannot work without GET
 - POST is possibly arbitrary?
+- request.args[] returns the arguments the user enters and is interactive